klamping/vrt-email-course/manuscript/day-2.md

 ### Selenium Standalone

-It was a mess the first time I tried setting up Selenium.
-I had to scour the official site and determine whether I needed the standalone server or the browser plugins or maybe even something called "the grid".
-I didn't get far.
+It was a mess the first time we tried setting up Selenium.
+We had to scour the official site and determine whether we needed the standalone server or the browser plugins or maybe even something called "the grid".
+We didn't get far.

 Luckily, this has been incredibly simplified for us with the Selenium-Standalone NPM module.
 On our command, it will spin up a selenium standalone server (which is the tool we want).
 This server will be used by WebdriverIO to run our tests.